-Why Consider Teaching English in Beijing?
+Why consider teaching in Beijing?

 Like most places in China, many people choose to teach English in Beijing because of the low cost of living, proximity to other cities, and The Great Wall of course!
 Many people also want to teach in Beijing, because almost every teaching job provides a variety of accommodations such as: housing, flights, and Mandarin lessons.
 Because Beijing is such a popular place for native English-speaking teachers, it is very likely that you will run into quite a few other expats just like yourself.
 Along with that, Beijing is a very dynamic and modern city, and this tends to attract foreigners.
 Most foreign teachers that end up in Beijing fit right in with the modernized culture, and they continue to enjoy many of the western amenities that they’re used to.